pbouzakis/spak/doc/app-config.md

 ## SpecConfig
 You can combine the registry with a `SpecConfig` to make configuring your objects even easier.
+The concept is the same as regular `App.config`.
+You initalize your `SpecConfig` in `onAppConfig`, other components can register with it during `onBeforeAppBootstrapped`.
+By the register hook, you can have spec config fully registered and ready for us to be put into the DI spec.

+### RegistrySpec
+The `RegistrySpec` is what you can place inside your `SpecRegistration` to turn your `SpecConfig` into a `Registry` object that your objects can use.

+### @component decorator

 When using the `@component` decorator you are provided with `createSpecConfig`, `addSpecConfig`, and `specConfig` helpers methods.